abelcheung/scorerender/readme.txt

 == Installation ==

 = New install =
 1. Please make sure ImageMagick and other music rendering programs are installed in web server.
+For example, to support Lilypond fragments, Lilypond must be installed in web server.
 Refer to [this page](http://scorerender.abelcheung.org/installation/) for more detail.
 2. extract archive, and copy this folder to wp-content/plugins/.
 3. Login to WordPress and enable the plugin in admin interface.
 4. Configure ScoreRender under the ScoreRender tab of the Options page.